 Looking for some fun activities with kids at home?
 With temperatures soaring, we know summer is officially here.
 School is out, and the kids are ready to be entertained… And yes, they’re looking to you to do the entertaining!
-If you’re not using a full-time summer camp or daycare, we know you’re on the hunt for fun, inexpensive, and easy summer activities for kids.
+If you’re not using full-time summer camps for kids or daycare, we know you’re on the hunt for fun, inexpensive, and easy summer activities for kids.

 In the immediate FF family, we have 7 kids.
 We all take turns keeping them busy when school is out.
 So one of us is always putting together something fun to entertain the kids over the summer, and we typically try to plan everything together.
 They always have more fun together!